timothyjamesmarias/rails_7_devise_example/README.md

 # Rails 7 Example App with Devise and Bootstrap
 Rails 7 with Devise 4.8.1 and Bootstrap 5

 This project is meant to serve as an example implementation of the Devise gem in a Rails 7 application.
 Bootstrap 5 is added throught the Bootstrap gem.
 All the Devise views come pre-styled.
+It is my goal to provide a Rails example app with up-to-date features.

 Feel free to use this as a skeleton for your project, fork it for your own purposes, or contribute to this repo.